 “The dog hopped around on three legs and the Rogal boys used to shoo it away.
 My mother brought it up with her on the train and on the ferry and she said it was quite quiet in a little box.
 Nobody knew it was there and she gave it a little bread or a sandwich or something on the train and brought it home as a present for me.”

 “The Inglewood parishioners didn’t like the idea of their convent being sold so they bought it again—they built it to start off with and then they paid for it again.”

-“We went to the Stratford agricultural show once and why my pony was taken I don’t know, but my brother rode it because I wouldn’t—and they came last because it couldn’t race.
-I asked my mother to sell my pony so that I could have some money to buy a piano.”
+“We went to the Stratford agricultural show once, and why my pony was taken I don’t know.
+My brother rode it because I wouldn’t.
+They came last because it couldn’t race.
+I asked my mother to sell my pony so that I could buy a piano.”

 Thelma was saving for the instrument by sweeping the Durham Road School every afternoon before she went home, a job she inherited from Ngaira, who was six years older.
 The Shimanski family was considered the school’s caretakers.

 “At the end of term my mother would get down on her hands and knees and scrub the schoolroom floor… a big job.
 I took over the sweeping when I was about 10 or 11.
 The pay was £12 a year.
 My mother took half the money and gave me the other half.
-I never saw the money, it was always held by my mother.
+I never saw the money, my mother held it.

 “I found out that somebody was moving down to the South Island and they had an old piano they were willing to sell.
 Then I dragged my mother along to the convent to ask Sister if I could have music lessons.
 Mum nodded her head.”

 The convent’s original wooden structure in Inglewood needed rebuilding and became known as Forrestal House, named after the parish priest who collected money for the project.
 After the sisters vacated it they gave the property to the bishop, whose financial advisers apparently decided they didn’t need the building and put it up for sale.